Fall in new cases raises hope in virus outbreak in China

 Gilead said earlier it was working with U.S. and Chinese authorities to test remdesivir as a treatment for the virus.
 Xinhua reported last week that clinical trials were starting.

-Associated Press writers Mari Yamaguchi in Tokyo, Elaine Kurtenbach in Singapore, James Heintz in Moscow and Joe McDonald, Yanan Wang and researcher Yu Bing in Beijing contributed to this report.
+Associated Press writers Mari Yamaguchi in Tokyo, Elaine Kurtenbach in Singapore, James Heintz in Moscow, Grant Peck in Bangkok, Kelvin Chan in London and Joe McDonald, Dake Kang, Yanan Wang and researcher Yu Bing in Beijing contributed to this report.